succinctlabs/starkyx/README.md

 ## Introduction
 Curta is a library for writing AIR constraints with composable and typed constraints.
+Currently, the main purpose of the library is to prove STARK-based accelerators for [Plonky2](https://github.com/mir-protocol/plonky2) circuits.

 Stark proofs and verification are implemented via [Starky](https://github.com/0xPolygonZero/plonky2/tree/main/starky).
 This repository contains a modified fork of Starky to enable the support a 1-round AIR with random challenges and using the Curta AIR constraints.
 All the cryptographic primitives are imported from the [Plonky2](https://github.com/mir-protocol/plonky2) proving system.